mongodb/docs/source/includes/update_server.rst

-stepnum: 1
-title: Connect to your MongoDB instance.
+.. step:: Connect to your MongoDB instance.
-ref: connect
-level: 4
-content: |

    .. include:: /includes/drivers_connect.rst

----
-title: Switch to the ``test`` database.
+.. step:: Switch to the ``test`` database.
-ref: bind_db
-level: 4
-stepnum: 2
-content: |

   In this guide, you will update documents in a collection in the ``test`` database.

   .. include:: /includes/bind_db.rst

----
-stepnum: 3
-title: Update a single document in the ``inventory`` collection.
+.. step:: Update a single document in the ``inventory`` collection.
-ref: update_one_with_set
-level: 4
-# Example: 52
-content: |

   To change a field value, MongoDB provides update operators to modify values.
 Some update operators, including will create the specified field if the field does not exist